HttS3at/UAC-Bypass/README.md

 ```
 First modification:\
 Build your DLL using visual studio code and upload it to filebin.
 My DLL adds a windows defender preference to not scan the TEMP directory\
-Replace the Invoke-WebRequest Uri with your link and replace the copy argument with the location of your application.\
+Replace the Invoke-WebRequest Uri with your link and replace the copy argument with the location of your windows application.\
 Now for the final step - Replace every new line with a semicolon and convert it into a batch script
 ```cmd
 powershell.exe -windowstyle hidden -NoProfile -ExecutionPolicy bypass -Command "Yourcodehere"
 ```
 And boom!
-You can execute that system command and program a UAC bypass payload in most high level languages!
+You can execute that system command bypass UAC!

+Remember - you can program this into most high level languages - as all you need to do is execute a system command!

 ---
 <br>